apache/datafusion/datafusion/functions-aggregate/COMMENTS.md

 ## Computing Intermediate State

-By setting `nullable` to be always `true` like this we ensure that the aggregate computation works even when nulls are present.
+By setting `nullable` (of list item) to be always `true` like this we ensure that the aggregate computation works even when nulls are present.
 The advantage of doing it this way is that it eliminates the need for additional code and special treatment of nulls in the accumulator state.

 ## Nullable Of List Itself